MKand/movie-guru/README.md

 This enables the required APIs and creates the necessary service account with roles.

+### Firebase setup

+1. Go to the firebase console.
+Follow the steps [here](https://firebase.google.com/docs/projects/use-firebase-with-existing-cloud-project#how-to-add-firebase_console).
+1. Create a new firebase web app and copy the firebase config variables into **set_env_vars.sh**.

 ### Database Setup

 #### Run the database service